By , JD; and , JD, JD, MEM;

 Removal Actions and Remedial Actions

 CERCLA and its regulatory scheme governing cleanups, the National Contingency Plan (NCP), divide all response costs into two categories: removal actions and remedial actions.
+The NCP has been described as the government’s “toxic waste playbook,” detailing the steps that must be taken “to identify, evaluate, and respond to hazardous substances in the environment.”
+Any party wishing to recover costs under Section 107(a) must substantially comply with this NCP playbook.
 Removal actions are generally short-term responses to mitigate the effects of pollution that requires immediate action; they also include all investigation costs.
 On the other hand, remedial actions are generally long-term responses that aim to permanently remediate or contain contamination at its source across an entire facility.
 The distinction between the two is significant because different NCP procedures and standards apply to each category of response action and because different statutes of limitations apply to each.

 Cost Recovery and Contribution Claims by Private Parties

 Private parties may not sue other parties to compel cleanup under CERCLA.
-However, Section 107(a)(4) allows private parties that voluntarily investigate and cleanup a site to recover costs from other PRPs.
+However, Section 107(a)(4) allows private parties that voluntarily investigate and clean up a site to recover costs from other PRPs.
 In addition, a private PRP may bring a contribution claim against other PRPs under Section 113(f)(1) if the PRP has resolved its liability in an administrative or judicially approved settlement, or if it is sued under Section 106 or Section 107.
+As clarified in the May 2021 U.S. Supreme Court case, Guam v.
+United States, a settlement must by its terms resolve CERCLA liability to trigger a contribution claim under Section 113(f)(3)(B).
 Notably, parties that have settled with EPA are protected from contribution claims by other PRPs.

 Whether brought by a private party or the government, the general elements of a cost recovery claim are roughly the same.
 The plaintiff must demonstrate that: